GRE Test Preparation Guide & Useful Resources

 • Analytical Writing.
 It ranges from 0 to 6, which is evaluated in half-point increments.

-It must be noted that if you decide to take your exam with the help of computer tests, your scores will be taken from the total amount of questions that have been answered without a mistake.
+It must be noted that if you decide to take your exam with the help of computer tests, your scores will be taken from the total number of questions answered without a mistake.
 Of course, it will depend on the difficulty of questions that you have passed.
 When you are taking the paper test, your score will only contain those questions that have been answered rightfully.

 Another good point that comes along with the computer test is being able to see your GRE results once you are done with verbal and quantitative reasoning aspects.
 Your analytical writing score will take about two weeks to get checked, which is normal.
 Your paper (written) test, however, will be ready in terms of scores in about six weeks via the mail parcel with the complete GRE results document.
 It will be a detailed report that will explain how well you have done when compared to the other people who also took the test.
 You will be able to check your results online as well once they are ready.